Mission

 Chicago Fellowship

-The Chicago Fellowship grew from being handful of men gathering weekly at a boardroom table, to a total of more than 300 men interacting annually around Friday Fellowship gatherings and an annual Retreat.
+The Chicago Fellowship grew from being a handful of men gathering weekly at a boardroom table to a total of more than 300 men interacting annually.
 We provided structural support through administrative, fundraising and board coordination.
-Establishing programmatic goals, budgetary needs, fundraising structure and reporting allowed the organization to enter it’s next season in a healthy and strengthened manner.
-Learn more about Chicago Fellowship here.
+Establishing programmatic goals, budgetary needs, fundraising structure and reporting allowed the organization to enter its next season in a healthy and strengthened manner.

 Emerald South Economic Development Collaborative